 Events, meetings, and conferences should be an exciting and worthwhile opportunity to collaborate and tackle topics that matter to those attending and not feel like some unusual form of punishment.
-With a little help from your Thoughtexchange Standard license, you can access the diverse perspectives in your organization, be inclusive in gathering input (even from the silent majority) and make sure your event is everything your attendees are looking forward to.
+With a little help from your Thoughtexchange license, you can access the diverse perspectives in your organization, be inclusive in gathering input (even from the silent majority) and make sure your event is everything your attendees are looking forward to.

-Let’s dive into a few great use cases, complete with questions you can use to keep the ball rolling for your next event.
+So let’s dive into a few great use cases, complete with questions you can use to keep the ball rolling for your next event.

 Question: What are some important things for us to discuss at our upcoming event/meeting?